cloudflare/quiche/README.rst

 .. code-block:: bash

    $ cargo test

+Note that BoringSSL_, used to implement QUIC's cryptographic handshake based on TLS, needs to be built and linked to quiche.
+This is done automatically when building quiche using cargo.

 In alternative you can use your own custom build of BoringSSL by configuring the directory containing ``libcrypto.a`` and ``libssl.a`` with the